rugbyprof/5443-Spatial-Database/Assignment-6.md

 ```
 #### 4) Getting Started:

-- Add your `db_connect.php` and `functins.php` to your directory.
+- Add your `db_connect.php` and `functions.php` to your directory.
 Your resulting directory structure should look like this:

 - ![1]
 SpatialQueryAssignment
     - ![2] backend.php